liampetch/LI-TechTest/README.md

  utilises the JS canvas library P5.js.
 I opted to use Symfony because it makes serializing collections of objects easy with relatively little setup.

-It makes us of a shared 'MaxProvider' object given on instantiation so that the SoldProperty's can determine their own price band when they are serialized in an attempt to avoid having to loop over and process them again when they've all been read from file.
+It makes use of a shared 'MaxProvider' object given on instantiation so that the SoldProperty's can determine their own price band when they are serialized in an attempt to avoid having to loop over and process them again when they've all been read from file.